asavschaeffer/headspace/2_System_Architecture/23_Component_Interaction_Flows.md

 *   **Component:** `Intelligent Storage Manager`
 *   **Input:** The `ProcessedGlobule` object from the `Orchestration Engine`.
 *   **Action:** It performs two critical storage operations:
-    1.  **Database Storage:** It saves the structured parts of the globule—the text, entities, creation date, and the embedding vector—into the SQLite database.
+    1.  **Database Storage:** It saves the structured parts of the globule��the text, entities, creation date, and the embedding vector—into the SQLite database.
 This makes the data queryable.
     2.  **Semantic Filesystem Storage:** It uses the information in the `ProcessedGlobule` to generate a meaningful path and filename (e.g., `.../technical-research/crdt-real-time-collaboration.md`) and writes the original note text into it.
 *   **Output:** The process is complete.
 The user's thought is now stored, indexed, and semantically organized.